wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-cli-now-in-beta.md

 outdated: false
 replacement_url: ""
 ---
 Throughout a career, specific projects naturally stand out.
-The [Vonage CLI](https://github.com/Vonage/vonage-cli) is one of those projects for me, and I can now tell you that the CLI is in beta!
-The future potential of the CLI and the power of a new plugin architecture has me excited to bring you the news!
+The [Vonage CLI](https://github.com/Vonage/vonage-cli) is one of those projects for me, and I can now tell you that the CLI (Command Line Interface) is in beta!
+The future potential of the CLI and the power of a new plugin architecture have me excited to bring you the news!

 ## How It's Built